Molly Dingle

-Molly Dingle MBE (1892–1974) was an educator, born in St. John's, Newfoundland.
-Dingle at the age of 16 began as a teacher's aid at Holloway School, then Methodist College, and joined the staff in 1915.
+Molly Dingle MBE (1892–1987) was a Canadian educator, born in St. John's, Newfoundland.
+Dingle at the age of 16 began as a teacher's aid at Holloway School and joined the staff in 1915.
 When she retired in 1952, she was its principal.

 Career

-She received her education at Presbyterian Hall at St. John's and the Holloway School at St. John's, from which she graduated in 1908.
-In 1908 she got a position as a teacher-assistant and in 1914 attended the Training College at Truro, Nova Scotia, to qualify as a kindergarten teacher.
-In 1915 she came back to Newfoundland and, with the exception the 1933–34 school year, when she went as an exchange teacher to Dumfernline, Scotland, she spent her teaching career in St. John's, until 1952.
+She received her education at the Presbyterian Hall and the Holloway School in St. John's, from which she graduated in 1908.
+In 1908 she got a position as a teacher-assistant at the school and in 1914 attended the Nova Scotia Teachers College, to qualify as a kindergarten teacher.
+In 1915 she returned to Newfoundland and, with the exception the 1933–34 school year, when she went as an exchange teacher to Dunfermline, Scotland, she spent the remainder of her teaching career in St. John's, until 1952.
 She was involved in training teachers at the annual summer schools and because of that was well known among Newfoundland teachers.